Mariners vs. Diamondbacks Player Props Betting Odds

 Crawford Stats

-- Crawford heads into this matchup looking to extend his two-game hit streak.
-In his last five games he is batting .263 with three doubles, two walks and two RBI.
+- Crawford heads into this game looking to extend his three-game hit streak.
+In his last five games he is batting .300 with four doubles, two walks and two RBI.

 Crawford Recent Games